 Keep in mind though that each store has slightly different opening hours and rules for renting a hanbok in Seoul.
 Be sure to read the fine print when making your booking.

-The best way to rent a hanbok in Seoul is undoubtedly by reserving one online.
+If you’re pressed for time, it might be easier and more convenient to just reserve a hanbok online.
+That’s what I’ve done the last few times.
 Prices are discounted and the whole process is easy and convenient.
 I’m not just saying this – I know from personal experience.

 Hanbok Rental in Seoul | Stores